vinzdef/ipp/README.md

 # TTI

-Exercise web application where users can collectively increase the value of a variable on the server with the press of a button.
+Exercise web application where users can collectively increase the value of a counter on the server with.
+Server is in Go, Frontend in React.
+Communication is managed via WebSockets.

 Result is displayed and updated in realitme.